Find Your Local Broker

 How a bridging loan works

-Bridging loans are usually negotiated as an interest-only loan.
-This means you will only pay the interest on the loan without making repayments to the principal balance.
+Bridging loans are usually negotiated as an interest-only loan, which means you will only pay the interest on the loan without making repayments to the principal balance.

 Capitalising your loan

-While capitalising a loan is a convenient way to deal with the sale before thinking about paying off a new loan, you will most likely have a slightly higher new loan to cover the accrued costs involved with this option.
+While it can be convenient to deal with the sale before worrying about paying off a new loan, you will most likely end up with a slightly higher new loan to cover the accrued costs involved with this option.

-You will need to consider if this is the best option for you, but you can always talk to AAA Mortgage Solutions if you have any concerns.
+You will need to consider if this is the best option for you, but you can always talk to one of our brokers if you have questions or concerns.

-Something to be aware of with bridging loans is that in a slow market, you may have trouble selling your home within the allowed six month time frame.
-In this case, additional interest on the loan can accrue and you would end up with a new mortgage that could be higher than you expected.
+It’s important to be aware of the state of the market when you take out a bridging loan.
+If you’re selling in a slow market, you may have trouble selling your home within the allowed six-month time frame.
+If this happens, you will accrue additional interest on the bridging loan, and your new mortgage could end up higher than expected.

 On the other hand, if you make a fast sale, the bridging loan will work in your favour as there will be minimal time for the interest to build up before you start making payments on your new mortgage.

 We place huge emphasis on educating our clients, so that they can be personally confident in their decision.

 Below are some of our most useful resources to help get you into your first home.